Towards A UV-Model of Kinetic Mixing and Portal Matter: Realizing the Bottom-Up Model

 \subsection{Basic Model Structure}

-At the level of $3_c2_L1_Y2_I1_{I'}$, the 27 fermion fields in the $E_6$ fundamental 27 fall into a number of distinct representations.
+Although we will not make explicit use of the $E_6$ group below, comparisons with that quite familiar scenario which leads to the additional $SU(2)_I$ gauge group with the specific model we consider here will often prove useful.
+At the most basic level of $3_c2_L1_Y2_I1_{I'}$, the fermion fields as described above will fall into a number of distinct representations.
 Here, where relevant, we assign the (conjugate) SM fields to be the $T_{3I}=1/2(-1/2)$ `upper (lower) member' of $2_I$ left-handed doublets with the corresponding exotic (conjugate) fields then having $T_{3I}=-1/2(1/2)$.
-The fields in the familiar $SU(5)$ 10 representation: $(u,d)_L^T, u_L^c,e_L^c$ are thus singlets under $2_I1_{I'}$ in analogy with the $E_6$ case above, \ie, $(u,d)_L^T \sim (3,2,1/6,1,0)$, $u_L^c \sim (\bar 3,1,2/3,1,0)$ and $e_L^c \sim (1,1,1,1,0)$ under $3_c2_L1_Y2_I1_{I'}$, respectively.{\footnote {Note that when discussing SM fermions we will employ first generation labels.}} On the other hand, all the other exotic fields (and the remaining SM ones) are then found to transform non-trivially, \eg, $(E^c,N^c)_L^T \sim (1,2,1/2,1,1)$ and $h_L \sim (3,1,-1/3,1,1)$.
+The fields in the familiar $SU(5)$ 10 representation: $(u,d)_L^T, u_L^c,e_L^c$ are thus singlets under $2_I1_{I'}$ in analogy with the case describe above, \ie, $(u,d)_L^T \sim (3,2,1/6,1,0)$, $u_L^c \sim (\bar 3,1,2/3,1,0)$ and $e_L^c \sim (1,1,1,1,0)$ under $3_c2_L1_Y2_I1_{I'}$, respectively.{\footnote {Note that when discussing SM fermions we will employ first generation labels.}} On the other hand, all the other exotic fields (and the remaining SM ones) are then found to transform non-trivially, \eg, $(E^c,N^c)_L^T \sim (1,2,1/2,1,1)$ and $h_L \sim (3,1,-1/3,1,1)$.
 The remaining leptonic fields are then seen to form a bi-doublet under $2_L2_I$ similar to what one encounters in the Left-Right Symmetric Model\cite{LRM}, $[(\nu,e)^T;(N,E)^T]_L \sim (1,2,-1/2,2,-1/2)$ with the $2_L(2_I)$ generators acting vertically(horizontally) while $(h^c,d^c,)_L$ is an $2_L$ singlet but an $2_I$ doublet $\sim (\bar 3,1,1/3,2,-1/2)$.
-Finally, we also have the SM singlets $(S_2,S_1)_L \sim (1,1,0,2,-1/2)$; as a further distinction from pure $E_6$ model we will now make this representation also vector-like under $2_I$ by adding the corresponding conjugate fields, $(S_1^c,S_2^c)_L \sim (1,1,0,2,1/2)$, to the spectrum which will assist in our model-building efforts below.
+Finally, we also have the SM singlets $(S_2,S_1)_L \sim (1,1,0,2,-1/2)$; as a further distinction from the pure $E_6$ model we will now make this representation also vector-like under $2_I$ by adding the corresponding conjugate fields, $(S_1^c,S_2^c)_L \sim (1,1,0,2,1/2)$, to the spectrum which will assist in our model-building efforts below.
 Note that this is a particular convenient {\it choice} and alternatives are possible where these fields remain 2-component fields which obtain a Majorana mass.
 A short calculation shows that indeed the fermionic contributions to $Tr YY_I=0$ so that $\epsilon$ is in fact finite and calculable in this setup (assuming a similar cancellation happens in the scalar sector).
 It is also important to note that the above assignments lead to $Q_I=T_{3I}+Y_I/2 =0$ for all SM fields (and also $S_2$) while their exotic partners have $Q_I(h_{L,R})=1$ and $Q_I(N,E,S_1)_{L,R}=-1$ so that the dark photon, $V=A_I$, prior to mixing does not couple to the SM but couples in a vector-like manner to all the exotic fermions.
 Note further that $Tr Q_I=0$ as one might expect from any linear combination of GUT (here $SU(6)$-like) generators.
 In general, it may be that the exotics pair up only with one of the SM generations and not the others or that there are exotic partners for all three SM generations; we will keep these possibilities open in the discussion below but for convenience continue to employ first generation labels, constructing the model in a single generation language.